paritytech/polkadot/roadmap/implementors-guide/guide.md

 * The sender of the statement has to be in the validator set for the relay block.
 * If the statement is `Valid` or `Invalid`, then the candidate that the hash refers to must be known.
+* As only `MAX_CHAIN_HEADS` (currently set to 5) competing parachain heads are accepted at a time, if the statement is `Seconded`, then there must be less than `MAX_CHAIN_HEADS` other candidate receipts for the parachain block.
 * The statement signature must be valid.

 I have a basic implementation of this code on the [`ashley-test-statement-gossip-subsystem`](https://github.com/paritytech/polkadot/tree/ashley-test-statement-gossip-subsystem) branch.